-Located on the first floor of the Holland-Waller Center, this office exists to help international
+Located on the first floor of the Holland-Waller Center, this office exists to help international students with procedures, expectations and requirements between the United States and their home countries.

-The international student advisor is responsible for assisting with immigration matters, coordinating all campus and community services available to international students, liaising with sponsoring agencies and foreign governments, and promoting interaction between the international students, the University and the local community.
+The international student advisor is responsible for assisting with immigration matters, locally.
+A small fee of 10 cents per coordinating all campus and community services available to international students, liaising with sponsoring agencies and foreign governments, and promoting interaction between the international students, the University and the local